UnderwaterOwlbear/underwaterowlbear.github.io/Pages/cairn.md

 When doing something risky, a character must roll a d20 *under* the appropriate ability to succeed.
 - **Fortitude (FORT)** for tests of strength or endurance
 - **Reflex (REF)** for tests of agility or precision
-- **Willpower (WILL)** for tests of concentration, battles of will, or interactions with magic If they have **advantage** on a save, roll 2d20 and take the better result.
+- **Willpower (WILL)** for tests of concentration, battles of will, or interactions with magic
+If they have **advantage** on a save, roll 2d20 and take the better result.
 If they have **disadvantage**, roll 2d20 and take the worse result.

 # Combat

-**Surprise** To determine surprise, roll a d6 for each side that is unaware of their enemies.
+**SURPRISE** To determine surprise, roll a d6 for each side that is unaware of their enemies.
 On a 5+, they are surprised.
 If a side is surprised, they are unable to act in the first round of combat.

-**Reaction** When encountering a wandering monster or other entity, and their disposition is unknown, roll 2d6 to determine their reaction.
+**REACTION** When encountering a wandering monster or other entity, and their disposition is unknown, roll 2d6 to determine their reaction.

 |2d6			|Reaction		|
 |-----------|--------------|